 This is also a good time to insert an external temperature probe so that you can monitor the internal temperature of the bird.

-Once the turkey has reached an internal temperature of 165 in the breast and about 180 in the thigh, it is time to remove it from the grill and tent it with aluminum foil.
+Once the turkey has reached an internal temperature of 165 in the thickest part of the breast and about 180 in the thigh and we double-check it with our instant-read thermometer, it is time to remove it from the grill and tent it with aluminum foil.
 We suggest allowing at least 30 minutes for the turkey to rest

 We hope you give it a try this season.
 And if you don’t want to risk it all on the big day, go grab a turkey for a trial run ahead of time.

 Let us know how it goes in the comments below!